eighttrigrams/clj-starter/README.md

     $ clj -M:dev:auto

-Note that using this *automatic* instrumentation with specs (see section above) is not available in this mode.
+Note that *automatic* instrumentation with specs
+(see section above) is not available in this mode.

 #### ... with rebel-readline